zhouziyue233/LLM-simulation/README.md

 - **Prompt prefix**: a brief description of the agent's current role, task and ultimate goal using non-technical language.
 - **Market Environment**: basic information about product features, marginal cost, pricing range, market landscape, etc.
-- **Market history**: the historical information about sales and the profit of each firm, market share, and the prices set by all agents.
+- **Market history**: the historical information about prices, sales, profit, and market share of each firm, market share.
-- **Reasoning reference**: for better continuity of pricing strategy, the deep-thinking process of the agent in last period is prompted in current period for reasoning reference.
+- **Reasoning reference**: for better continuity of pricing strategy, the deep-thinking process of the agent in last period is prompted into current period for reasoning reference.
-- **Output instruction**: the agent is required to only output a price and save its reasoning process in a file for reference in the next period.
+- **Output instruction**: the agent is required to think for a while and only output a price.

 Here is a ```Prompt Template```